 Size

-The tuba is a large, upright brass instrument that is played while seated.
-The sousaphone is a marching band version of the tuba that is smaller and can be easily carried while standing or marching.
+The tuba, a large upright brass instrument, is played while seated.
+The sousaphone, a marching band version of the tuba, is smaller and portable, ideal for standing or marching.

 Sound

-Both the tuba and sousaphone sound almost the same.
-The tuba has a deeper, richer sound compared to the sousaphone.
+Both the tuba and sousaphone sound similar, but the tuba has a deeper, richer tone.

 Usage

-The tuba is most often used in symphony orchestras and concert bands.
-The sousaphone is mostly used in marching bands.
+The tuba is primarily used in symphony orchestras and concert bands.
+The sousaphone is mainly used in marching bands.